 class Foo1(object): def __init__(self, msg): print(msg) class DerivedFoo(Foo1): def __init__(self): super().__init__('__init__ using super()') # => __init__ using super() DerivedFoo()

 Prefixing a call with the name of a specific class forces the binding of the method name to be taken from this class.
 There is, however, no check performed whether the named class is an ancestor class of the class of the self object, and thus safe to use.
 Any class is accepted, turning the feature into an unsafe cast in the terminology of ISO/IEC 24772-1.
 Subsequent failures occur in Python only when the class of self does not have members named by the implementation of the chosen method, or, if it does, malfunctions arise when the user semantics of these members are different in the two classes, e.g., a member count in two unrelated classes may stand for the count of very different entities.

+For data labels of polymorphic variables, the situation is worse: an assignment to a not yet existing data label is legal and creates the label and its object on the spot.
+Reassigning an existing data label to a different object replaces its old designated object regardless of the respective object types.
+Hence, any arbitrary assignment to a data label is legal.
+No type information is associated with data labels.

 6.44.2 Guidance to language users